-In fall 2017, I started an experimental research called Pendulum Project.
-In this research, I invented a musical installation called Time Machine as a heuristic device to explore the nature of time.
-I continued to reiterate Time Machine in many different ways for past two years, and documented every process.
+In fall 2017, I started an experimental research about time called Pendulum Project.
+This research led to develop a musical installation Time Machine as a heuristic device to explore the state of trance.
+Time Machine has been reiterated in many different ways and documented in every process.

 Dreaming Future, 2017

 Pendulum Project began with my life-long curiosity in the nature of time.
 By leveraging the transformative power of art, I wanted to build my own devise to explore time and come up with a conclusion that would lead to meaningful enlightenment.